bulletmark/edir/README.md

 ## Examples

-Rename and/or delete any files and directories in the current directory:
+Rename and/or remove any files and directories in the current directory:

 ```
 $ edir
 ```

-Rename and/or delete any jpeg files in current dir:
+Rename and/or remove any jpeg files in current dir:

 ```
 $ edir *.jpg
 ```

-Rename and/or delete any files under current directory and subdirectories:
+Rename and/or remove any files under current directory and subdirectories:

 ```
 $ find | edir -F